 The Group's accounting policy in respect of revenue recognition is set out in note 2.5.
-Note 4 sets out the critical judgements and estimates applied by the Directors in relation to the valuation of unbilled contingent fee agreements and of amounts recoverable on contracts, which may have a material effect on the amount of revenue recognised in the period, and note 5 to the financial statements gives detail on revenue.
+Note 4 sets out the critical judgements and estimates applied by the Directors in relation to the valuation of unbilled contingent fee agreements and of amounts recoverable on contract assets, which may have a material effect on the amount of revenue recognised in the period, and note 5 to the financial statements gives detail on revenue.

 There is a risk that revenue could be materially misstated due to recognising revenue in the wrong accounting period, or in the wrong amount.
-Revenue is materially impacted by changes in the contract assets balance (amounts recoverable on contracts) which is subject to management judgement about recovery rates and provisions.
-The Group has recognised revenue of £103.2 million in respect of fees billed and accrued in the year, which consists of a large number of relatively low value transactions.
+Revenue is materially impacted by changes in the contract assets balance, which is subject to management judgement about recovery rates and provisions.
+The Group has recognised revenue of £125.6 million in respect of fees billed and accrued in the year, which consists of a large number of relatively low value transactions.
 Due to the large volume of transactions in the year there is a risk that not all of the matters in the year have been appropriately billed.

-The Group's contract assets balance at the year end is £28.0 million (see note 22).
+The Group's contract assets balance at the year end is £31.8 million (see note 23).
 The contract assets are valued on a line by line (case by case) basis using an estimated recovery rate at the period end.
 The process of valuing contract assets and, in particular, estimating recovery rates, is judgemental and therefore considered to be a key audit matter.
+It is also an area to which we applied significant audit time and resource.